Chicago Fire Department

-The Chicago Fire Department (CFD) provides Fire Suppression Services, Emergency Medical Response Services, Hazardous Materials Response Services and Technical Rescue Response Services in and around the city of Chicago, Illinois, United States, under the jurisdiction of the mayor of Chicago.
-The Chicago Fire Department is the second-largest municipal fire department in the United States, after the New York City Fire Department (FDNY).
+The City of Chicago Fire Department, commonly known as the Chicago Fire Department (CFD),is the full-service fire department of the city of Chicago, Illinois,United States.It provides Fire Suppression Services,Specialized Rescue Services,Hazardous Materials Response Services and Emergency Medical Response Services In and Around The City Of Chicago.

+It is the second-largest municipal fire department in the United States, after the New York City Fire Department (FDNY).
 It is also one of the oldest major organized fire departments in the nation.
-It has numerous general purpose and specialized vehicles and equipment to accomplish its missions.
+It is under the jurisdiction of the mayor of Chicago.

-The Chicago Fire Department is led by the fire commissioner, currently Annette Nance-Holt.
+The department is led by the fire commissioner, currently Annette Nance-Holt.
 The Fire Commissioner is appointed by the mayor of Chicago, is confirmed by the Chicago City Council, and is assisted by the First Deputy Commissioner, who oversees the department's bureaus.
 There are four bureaus under the command of the First Deputy Commissioner: Operations, Fire Prevention, Administrative Services, and Logistics.

 The Chicago Fire Department receives over 800,000 emergency calls annually.